-The course can be taken part-time over two years as a Master of Studies (MSt).
-MSt degrees are part-time equivalent qualifications to MPhils, and MSt students will be taught with the MPhil students in the same classrooms with the same materials and the same teachers.
-The only differences are the length of the course, administrative collaboration with the Cambridge Institute of Continuing Education (ICE), and the planned pathways for part time students.
-Further information on the MSt in Population Health Sciences can be found on the ICE website.
+The MPhil PHS can be taken part-time over 22 months (2 years).
+Part-time students will be taught with the full-time MPhil students in the same classrooms with the same materials and the same teachers.
+The only differences are the length of the course, and the planned pathways for part time students.

 Applicants should note that due to pre-requisites and dependencies, and constraints of timetabling, the pathways followed by part-time students will be dependent on which of the specialisation themes they are following.
 An indication of how the modules can be spread over 2 years for each specialisation theme is provided in this document.

 International students who require a student visa to study in the UK are expected to apply for the full-time programme.
 This is owing to the restrictions of a part-time student visa.
 The University will only sponsor a student visa for the part-time option if the reason for studying part-time is due to a disability.
 Further information is outlined on the International Students webpages.

 Cambridge University staff and students may apply to attend individual MPhil PHS modules.
 Auditing a module (i.e. fully participating, but not for credit) will be free for Cambridge students, but there will be a fee for Cambridge staff (1/12 course fee, which works out as £1075 in 2023/24).
 People not affiliated to the university are not allowed to audit modules, except by prior arrangement with their institution.

 Acceptance onto a module depends on a number of conditions: